aquatir/code-samples/code-sample-kotlin/ktor/better-hello-world/readme.md

 #### Testing

-- Check if starting up whole app does take too much time or not
+- **DONE** Check if starting up whole app does take too much time or not (Not really...
+Starts almost instantly.
+Why even bother to use build-in test support?)
 - Testcontainers (should be identical)
 - **DONE** Hot-realod
 - TestApplicationEngine? https://ktor.io/docs/lifecycle.html#monitor-events